 How To Stage Your Home for Sale

-Before you put your house on the market, consider a surefire way to sell your house: professional home staging.
-Some positive aspects of home staging include fewer days on the market and higher offers.
-And you should definitely decide on professional home staging if you need a fast home sale.
+Professional home staging is a proven tactic applied to sell a house here in Guerneville, California.
+Some advantages to home staging include less time on the market and higher selling prices.
+And you should certainly try professional home staging if you need a fast home sale.

-Look at staging your home as creating a "style" for your home similar to what a PR firm would do for a high profile celebrity.
-Just like creating a style attracts more positive publicity to a public figure, staging makes your real estate more inviting on the market.
+Look at staging your house as creating an "image" for your home like a manager would do for a high profile politician.
+Just like creating an image draws more popularity for a public figure, staging makes your real estate more attractive on the market.

-Staging your property for an Open House doesn't have to be a problem.
-It can turn into a fun and creative task.
-Together, we'll work to get a high bid for your home.
-Use these home staging pointers to get you going:
+Staging your property to sell doesn't have to be a problem.
+It can actually be a blast.
+Together, we'll work to get a high bid for your home's sale.
+Use these home staging tips to get you going:

-I'll ensure your home has mass appeal and that it's comfortable, avoiding "offensive" or "too-bright" hues on the walls and furniture.
-And if you've already moved out, you can think about renting furnishings.
-You want your house to look ready to live in as opposed to barren.
+I'll ensure your home is likable and that it's friendly, steering clear of "offensive" or "personalized" shades on the walls and furniture.
+And if the house is empty, you can think about borrowing furniture.
+The goal is for your house to look inviting as opposed to vacated.

 Setting the Stage